SaidSafwan/ai-augmented-cicd-pipeline-demo-/docs/PROJECT-SUMMARY.md

 # Project Summary — AI-Augmented CI/CD Pipeline

-> **Purpose of this file:** a self-contained context document to paste into a new
-> Claude chat.
-It explains what the project was, why, what we changed, and why — so
-> you can then write a precise prompt for the *final* version you actually want.

----

 ## 1. What the project is (high level)

 A demo for a conference talk — *"From Commit to Production: Building an AI-Augmented